-WACKER’s employees have played a major role on this road to success.
-The Supervisory Board of Wacker Chemie AG thanks them sincerely for all their hard work and their high level of commitment.
+Fiscal 2017 was a good year for WACKER, a fact that is reflected in a higher dividend.
+WACKER’s employees played a major part in this success.
+The Supervisory Board of Wacker Chemie AG thanks them for all their achievements and high level of commitment.

 Continuous Dialogue with the Executive Board

 At WACKER, sound corporate governance and control are built on a relationship of trust between the Executive Board and Supervisory Board as they work closely together in the company’s interest.
 In 2017, the Supervisory Board performed – with great diligence – the duties incumbent upon it under law, the Articles of Association and its own Rules of Procedure.
 The Supervisory Board was involved at an early stage in every decision of fundamental significance for the company.

 In both written and oral reports, the Executive Board regularly provided us with timely and comprehensive information on corporate planning, strategic development, business operations, and the current state of Wacker Chemie AG and the Group, including the risk situation and compliance issues.
 Outside of the scheduled Supervisory Board meetings, the Chairman of the Supervisory Board also remained in close contact with the Executive Board, especially with the CEO, and was kept informed of the business situation, current trends and key business transactions.
 Any deviations from business plans and targets were explained to the Supervisory Board in detail.

 Wherever required by statutory provisions or the Articles of Association, the Supervisory Board voted on the reports and proposals of the Executive Board after detailed examination and discussion.